mzouvelos/mzouvelos.github.io/content/_index.md

 show_action_link2: false
 action_label2: Publications
 action_link2:
-description: "I am a Data Analyst currently working for Bol.com, the largest online retailer in the Netherlands.
+description: "I am a Data Analyst currently working for bol (bol.com), the largest online retailer in the Netherlands.
 My focus revolves around Data Analytics, Data Engineering and Machine Learning.
 I have experience in a wide spectrum of Data Science workflows, from creating robust data pipelines, to data visualization and automated reporting, as well as, building and deploying machine learning models."
 image_left: false
 images:
 - img/zouvelos_m.jpeg